-In the United States, the last Monday in May is Memorial Day, but it’s now become a “holiday” weekend.
-The Friday of Memorial Day weekend is now observed as National Poppy Day.
+The Friday of Memorial Day weekend is observed as National Poppy Day.
+In the United States, the last Monday in May is Memorial Day, now a holiday weekend.

-Another American remembrance day features poppies also-Veterans Day, always observed on the 11th day of the 11th month, November.
+Another American remembrance day features poppies -Veterans Day, always observed on the 11th day of the 11th month, November.

 In the early 1920s the American Legion Auxiliary adopted the poppy as the American Legion Family’s memorial flower.
 The poppy, a simple red flower, symbolizes the service and sacrifice of veterans of World War I as well as veterans in other eras.